mnowlin/poli211/syllabus/POLI211syllabus-body.md

 ## Attendance Policy

-Attendance wiil not be taken; however, a lack of attendance will result in missed quiz questions.
-Additionally, lecture slides will _not_ be made available outside of class. **Do not come to class if you feel ill, I am happy to meet with you to discuss material you missed.**
+Attendance will not be taken; however, a lack of attendance will result in missed quiz questions.
+Additionally, lecture slides will _not_ be made available outside of class. **Do not come to class if you feel ill or if you have been exposed to COVID-19, regardless of how you feel.
+I am happy to meet with you to discuss material you missed.**

 ## Course Requirements and Grading

-Performance in this course will be evaluated on the basis of in-class quiz questions, four issues papers, a policy memo, and two exams.
+Performance in this course will be evaluated on the basis of in-class quiz questions, four issue papers, a policy memo, and two exams.
 Points will be distributed as follows:

 \vspace{0.1in}
 \begin{tabular}{ l l}